Skip to main content

 Greg McMichael sits with his attorney before a hearing challenging his conviction of killing Ahmaud Arbery in 2020, Thursday, Oct.
 24, 2024, in Brunswick, Ga.
 (AP Photo/Stephen B. Morton)

-The juror, identified in court only as No. 380, was questioned about whether he lied during jury selection about harboring no biases against the men, who chased a running Arbery in pickup trucks through their neighborhood before one of them fatally shot the 25-year-old Black man in the street.
+The juror, identified in court only as No. 380, was questioned about whether he lied during jury selection about harboring no biases against the men, who in 2020 chased a running Arbery in pickup trucks through their neighborhood before one of them fatally shot the 25-year-old Black man in the street.

 Recommended Videos